Arkrly/CertiChain/README.md

 - **Vite** for fast development and optimized builds
 - **Stacks.js** libraries for blockchain integration
 - **CSS Variables** for flexible theming system
+- **Integrated Header Toggle**: Dark mode toggle is part of the header layout for a modern, professional look

 ### Smart Contracts (Clarity)
 - **`certchain.clar`**: Main NFT contract for certificate minting and management